Todd Corporation: History

-The Todd family also developed interests in the prospecting for, extraction of and refining of petroleum products.
+The Todd family also developed interests in the prospecting for, extraction of, and refining of petroleum products.
 In 1954 they acquired prospecting licenses around New Zealand and developed joint venture agreements with Shell Oil New Zealand Limited and BP New Zealand.
-The discovery of the Kapuni gas and condensate field in 1959 meant that the Todd family together with Shell and BP became major players in the New Zealand petroleum production business.
+The discovery of the Kapuni gas and condensate field in 1959 meant that the Todd family, together with Shell and BP became major players in the New Zealand petroleum production business.

 Later discoveries in the Maui gas field meant the Todd family was intimately involved in supplying a majority of New Zealand's LPG and CNG natural gas for energy generation as well as fuel for the transport industry.
 Together with Shell, BP and the Government-owned Petrocorp began production in 1980.

 In 1972 BP New Zealand took a 60 percent interest in Europa, purchasing the company's marketing and refining interests including the Europa petrol stations.
-The two retail brands continued to operate independently, however in 1989 they were brought under the BP brand.
+The two retail brands continued to operate independently, however, in 1989 they were brought under the BP brand.

 Todd continued its involvement in the exploration and production businesses.

-When sold to Mitsubishi in 1987, Todd Motors was assembling a wide range of cars, and light and heavy commercial vehicles.
+When sold to Mitsubishi in 1987, Todd Motors was assembling a wide range of cars and light and heavy commercial vehicles.
 During the 1980s the Company held the number two market share position in the New Zealand automobile industry.
 The sale brought the Todd family's involvement in the New Zealand automotive industry to a close.

 Investments

-The Todd Corporation has interests in oil and gas exploration and production, electricity generation, property development, healthcare, minerals, technology.
+Todd has interests in natural gas development and production, electricity generation and retailing, property, healthcare, minerals, and technology.